-We threw Matthew’s question over to New England Conservatory distinguished cello pedagogue, Professor Laurence Lesser:
+"What is the best way to warm up before a lesson or a performance?"
+We threw the question over to New England Conservatory cello pedagogue, Laurence Lesser.

 But there are two things I find helpful – the first is maybe philosophical and psychological: Why have people come to hear you?
 If you understand that they’re not out to “get you” but rather are there because you have something to give that they want and can’t do themselves, that motivates you to have that wonderful emotion we call generosity!
 That’s a positive and helps you feel confident about what you are about to do.

 The other thing is something as a string player I find quite useful: I play anything other than what I am about to perform, usually a part of a piece that is not too fast, and look for my own “sound.”
 This gives me a real physical connection to my instrument and starts me listening well to what I am playing.
 And, of course, if when you play you don’t really listen to yourself, why should anyone want to listen to YOU?
 The last thing to do is walk on stage with that feeling of generosity.
 You are in a completely different “space” than in the practice room.

 Try this.
 I hope it will help you!

 Do you have a burning question for one of the pros?
 Simply email: [email protected]